singh-sudhir16/IndicMT-Kashmiri/README.md

 ### 4. Custom Processing Modules
 IndicTransToolkit – Handles preprocessing (tokenization, entity recognition) and postprocessing (detokenization, formatting) to improve translation quality.

+## Acknowledgments
+We would like to thank AI4Bharat for their IndicTrans2 model and the open-source NLP community for their contributions in advancing machine translation research.